Keep the Trail Access info current...

 A short and easy walk in the Beeliar Regional Park to a vantage point giving 360 degree views to Cockburn Sound, and inland surrounding areas.

 The Beeliar Regional Park consists of two chains of wetlands comprised of 26 lakes and numerous wetlands stretching 25 kimlometres along the coast and covering an area of approximately 3400 hectares.
-Mt Brown lies in the western chain close to the Indian Ocean.
+Mount Brown lies in the western chain close to the Indian Ocean.
 The wetlands were important camping, ceremonial areas and sources of food for Aboriginal people.
 The vegetation communities found in the park represent communities once widespread on the Swan Coastal Plain but now significantly decreased.
-The walk up Mt Brown is only 1 kilometre each way and there is a connecting path to the Lake Mt Brown walk trail from near the top of the hill.
+The walk up Mount Brown is only 1 kilometre each way and there is a connecting path to the Lake Mount Brown walk trail from near the top of the hill.

 About the region